IBM-Bluemix-Docs/watson-starter-kits/conversation-basic/index.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Getting Started with the Conversation Basic starter kit
+# Getting Started with the Watson Conversation Basic starter kit

-The Conversation Basic starter kit for Node.js visualizes the results of [{{site.data.keyword.conversationshort}}](http://www.ibm.com/watson/developercloud/conversation.html) queries.
+The Watson Conversation Basic starter kit is a simple chat application that shows you JSON request and response details for each turn of the conversation.
 {: shortdesc}

 ## Before you begin
 {: #before-you-begin}

 - [Sign up](https://bluemix.net/registration/) for {{site.data.keyword.Bluemix_notm}}, or log into an existing account.
 Your account must have available space for at least one app and one service.
-- To develop locally, install [Node.js](https://nodejs.org) (version 4 or later).
+- To develop locally, install [Node.js](https://nodejs.org) (version 6 or later).
 - To host the application on {{site.data.keyword.Bluemix_notm}}, install the [{{site.data.keyword.Bluemix_notm}} CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/index.html#install_bluemix_cli).

 ## Generating and downloading the code